2 found fatally shot in suburban Chicago parking garage

-Buffalo Grove Police tell the Chicago Tribune that they are investigating the Sunday night deaths of the two 62-year-old victims as a “targeted’ double homicide and that they did not believe the suspect posed a danger to the community.
+At a Monday news conference, Chief Steven Casstevens says the man talked briefly with the 69-year-old man and his 64-year-old wife inside their condominium garage Sunday night before he opened fire.
+Casstevens declined to say why police think the couple was targeted.

-Police say the gunman was described as a white man, possibly in his 60s.
-They say he was last seen wearing dark-colored clothing and a dark-colored baseball hat.
+The suspect is described as a white man, possibly in his 60s.
+Casstevens says because of the high quality of the video, police are confident they will be able to identify the suspect.

-The Cook County Medical Examiner’s office has not released the names of the victims and said an autopsy is scheduled for Monday.
+The Cook County Medical Examiner’s Office has not released the victims’ names.

 Sign up for Daily Newsletters